swcarpentry/make-novice/_episodes/08-self-doc.md

 teaching: 15
 exercises: 15
 questions:
-- "How should Id document a Makefile?"
+- "How should I document a Makefile?"
 objectives:
 - "Write self-documenting Makefiles with built-in help."
 keypoints: